-They say the CEEQA Gala never disappoints.
-The 2019 edition raised the bar on all fronts – and the roof – from the elegant Who’s-Who champagne reception to the legendary no-limits CEEQA after party, and not such a bad gala dinner and awards ceremony in between.
+The 2019 edition of the CEEQA Gala raised the bar on all fronts – and the roof – from the elegant Who’s-Who champagne reception to the legendary no-limits CEEQA after party, and not such a bad gala dinner and awards ceremony in between.

 There’s only one Gala

 Greeted by a multitude of silver Mimello humanoid robots, guests would be taken on a sensory ride from the entrance of Minska 65 into the fray via the Panattoni “Wear House” coat check-garderobe and red carpet media wall, the Weles Retreat sponsored by law firm CMS – a recreation of one of Warsaw’s best speakeasy bars – and a champagne fountain at the Panattoni Champagne Bar, DJ Trent at the decks by the BNP Paribas Real Estate lounge.

 Deeper in is Dentons Wine & Prosecco bar with scheduled “Tastes of CEE” delicacies, on the far side of the room the Helaba Molecular Bar, and between them the Skanska Stage where no less than The Boomtown Rats led by frontman and icon Bob Geldof will tear up the party in a few hours (and they did), Electric Girls will take over and keep the party bouncing… and dominating the centre of the huge post-industrial room, the CBRE and Cushman & Wakefield’s Elite Partners Bar leading to the dining tables and Awards Stage, flanked by the Savills Lounge.
 And much later DJ duo Hypno & Fresh will take the party deep, deep into the night and somewhere across town (or just a few doors down Minska street) the afterparties will rumble on long past dawn.